liliwilson/munch-mesh-networking/mesh/docs/arena_workflow.md

     b.
 If we can make a link, instantiate the link.
 The link objects will handle determining if transmission probabilty is > 0 based on the power of transmission of its end nodes.

-3. Perform DFS from supernodes to determine the ideal paths for each node, using information from links about probability of transmission.

-4. Update every node using `set_path` to store the path from that node to the supernode.

 ## Running a simulation

 Given a number `timesteps`, simulate the network running for that many timesteps.
 The simulation will operate under the assumption that we have an `end_user_hierarchy_class` and an `internet_access_hierarchy_class`, where the end users typically generate _request_ packets to send to the internet whose destination is a node with internet access (which in turn will generate a _response_).